turingwars/turingwars/README.md

 ```
 This one does not mine at first, but hopes to hijack the other's program CPU time!
 He floods every 4 slots of the memory with `mov` instructions that points to its own `mine` instruction.
 If it his the memory space corresponding to the opponent program, he will make him jump to the Dwarf's `mine` instruction.
 Potentially, in the end, both program work for the Dwarf !

+### I made a killer program !

+Awesome, we want to include it in the game.
+Just open an issue with the code.

 ## How to run

 ### Docker setup